"Rule 34" is an internet meme, perceives as an adage “Rules of the Internet", a list of protocols and conventions which first appeared on 4chan.

 Then in May of 2009, Something Awful's user Electric Eggs posted a thread titled "Ask me about inventing Rule 34", in which he claimed to have created the comic with his sister after learning the about the adage in an IRC chatroom.

-When Rule 34 became a meme, it states that internet pornography exists concerning every conceivable topic.
-Since then, Rule 34 plays its role inside the ubiquity of internet pornography, especially among genres of fiction and hentai in which the characters engage in sexual behavior.
+When Rule 34 became a meme, due to the fact that porn is very popular on the web, the meme states that internet pornography exists concerning every conceivable topic.
+Since then, Rule 34 plays its role inside the ubiquity of internet pornography, especially among genres of fiction and hentai in which the characters engage in sexual behavior and/or activity.

 In 2007, a Rule 34 database was created on Paheal.net with a searchable archive of Rule 34 images, with more similar websites appearing shortly after that.

 Then in 2008, users at 4chan started posting numerous explicit imagery as parodies to illustrate the meme.

 As the meme continued to spread and became increasingly popular, Rule 34 was listed by the Daily Telegraph as the "Top 10" internet rules and laws.

 Since them the meme become part of mainstream culture, even beyond the internet.

 The massive popularity of Rule 34, led to the creation on "Rule 35".

 When Rule 34 depicts that there is porn for everything with no exception, Rule 35 follows by saying that "If no porn is found at the moment, it will be made."
 A variation includes: "The exception to Rule 34 is the citation of Rule 34."